We are a not-for-profit corporation providing housing to working moderate income earning households

 The Need for Attainable Housing in The Blue Mountains

-BMAHC was created in response to a longstanding housing affordability challenge in the area in which availability has drastically reduced for modestly priced homes that are oriented to middle income earning households.
+BMAHC was created in response to a longstanding housing affordability challenge in the area in which availability drastically reduced for modestly priced homes that are oriented to middle income earning households.
 Many factors contribute to this shortfall as identified in housing needs studies conducted by The Town of The Blue Mountains in 2010 and more recently in a further study by the Southern Georgian Bay Tourism Labour Task Force in 2018.
 Housing affordability is repeatedly identified by employers in the Four County Labour Market Planning Board annual surveys as one of the top challenges resulting in a labour shortages consistently being experienced in our area.

 Attainable housing provides a solution to fill the gap between subsidized housing and market housing that is not currently being met by the private sector.
 Attainable housing is near or below market housing that is nonsubsidized at a middle income price point.